Miracle Mike the Headless Chicken survived the axe and lived for 18 months without a head, eventually dying only because he choked on his dinner.

 Olsen decided against finishing off the chicken.
 He named him Mike and began caring for him, feeding him a mixture of milk and water with an eyedropper.

 Once he got used to new and unusual center of mass, Mike could easily get himself to the highest perches without falling.
-His crowing, though, was less impressive and consisted of a gurgling sound made in his throat, leaving him unable to crow at dawn.
+His crowing, though, was less impressive and consisted of a gurgling sound made in his throat.
 Mike also spent his time preening and attempting to peck for food with his neck.

 In March 1947, at a motel in Phoenix while traveling home from tour, Mike started choking in the middle of the night.
 The Olsens had inadvertently left their feeding and cleaning syringes at the sideshow the day before and were unable to save him.

 After Mike’s death, it was determined that the axe had missed the carotid artery and a clot had prevented Mike from bleeding to death.
 Although his head was severed, most of his brain stem and one ear were left on his body.
 Since basic functions (breathing, heart-rate, etc.) as well as most of a chicken’s reflex actions are controlled by the brain stem, Mike was able to remain quite healthy.